 When my wife and I became engaged, we planned on having children.
 It was actually her plan, and though I hadn’t thought much about raising kids, I loved her enough to go along with it.

 After we said our I-do’s, she got pregnant.
-I wasn’t sure what kind of father I would be, but after many months, Lamaze classes, and OB/GYN meetings, something must have clicked.
+I wasn’t sure what kind of father I would be, but after many months, and many Lamaze classes and OB/GYN meetings, something must have clicked.
 When our first son arrived, I was all in.
 When I wasn’t at the office, I shared equally in feedings, diaper changes, playing, hugging, kissing, and baby talk.
 We took turns walking up and down the long hallway in our apartment much of the night to stop our son’s crying and get him to sleep.
 Though it was exhausting, it all seemed natural, and I didn’t analyze it.

-But now, researchers worldwide are analyzing what goes on in a new father’s mind during pregnancy and childhood, and their findings are mind blowing — and another reason to celebrate dads.
+But now, researchers worldwide are analyzing what goes on in a new father’s mind during pregnancy and childhood, and their findings are mind-blowing — and another reason to celebrate dads.
 It’s well established that pregnant mothers have hormonal and cerebral changes during pregnancy and childhood that enhance their parenting skills.
 It turns out that fathers — despite not actually carrying the baby — simultaneously go through comparable changes.

 “We haven’t given fathers much credit as primary caregivers, and we’ve rarely thought about them at all as expectant parents,” says developmental neuroscientist Helena Rutherford, Ph.D., associate professor at Yale University’s Child Study Center.
 “We’ve acted as though once the baby arrives they simply become fathers.
 But, actually, the psychological, neurological, and hormonal changes that start to unfold in them during pregnancy are on a parallel path with the mothers.”